Prince of Wales Theatre

 The Prince of Wales Theatre is a West End theatre in Coventry Street, near Leicester Square in London.
 It was established in 1884 and rebuilt in 1937, and extensively refurbished in 2004 by Sir Cameron Mackintosh, its current owner.
 The theatre should not be confused with the former Scala Theatre in London that was known as the Prince of Wales Royal Theatre or Prince of Wales's Theatre from 1865 until its demolition in 1903.

 History

-Phipps' theatre
+Phipps's theatre

 The first theatre on the site opened in January 1884 when C.J.
 Phipps built the Prince's Theatre for actor-manager Edgar Bruce.
 It was a traditional three-tier theatre, seating just over 1,000 people.
 The theatre was renamed the Prince of Wales Theatre in 1886 after the future Edward VII.
 Located between Piccadilly Circus and Leicester Square, the theatre was favourably situated to attract theatregoers.